CSCfi/csc-user-guide/docs/cloud/fgci/arc-job-description-files.md

     wc -l inputfile.txt file2.txt > output.txt
     exit

-The *runhello.sh* script above can be executed in the FGI environment using the following job-description file (called *hello.xrsl*):
+The *runhello.sh* script above can be executed in the FGCI environment using the following job-description file (called *hello.xrsl*):

     &(executable=runhello.sh)